 Pro Tip: Generally speaking, we do not believe it is extremely relevant for your ASO.

 This is the number of users who currently have the application installed on at least one active device.

 This chart will most likely be very close to the numbers you see for the ‘current installs by device’ metric.
 If a user has installed your app on more than one device (‘current installs by device’ – ‘current installs by user’) you know that he or she really loves your app.

-ASO Tip: It is important to also optimize for tablets and watches.
+ASO Tip: It is important to also optimize for tablets and watches!

 6) Daily Average Rating

-The average star rating this app received across all ratings submitted in the past day.
+This is the average star rating this app received across all ratings submitted in the past day.

 ASO Tip: One of the main reasons apps are rated poorly have to do with technical problems or poor timing in asking for in-app reviews.
 If you see a sudden dip in your ratings, your app may indeed have a bug.